 Samsung has long been ruling the high-end Android tablet world, but it now faces an unlikely challenger in the form of the Lenovo Tab P11 Pro.
 Lenovo isn’t well-known for Android tablets, but with the Tab P11 Pro it’s delivered a real rival to the likes of the Samsung Galaxy Tab S7 Plus.

 The Lenovo Tab P11 Pro packs an attractive metal build too, and it supports both a keyboard and a stylus, transforming it into a capable productivity device – though one that’s still no match for a typical laptop.
-Its performance is middling and its cameras aren’t up to much, but with its surprisingly reasonable price tag, those are sacrifices we can live with.
+We found its performance middling and its cameras aren’t up to much, but with its surprisingly reasonable price tag, those are sacrifices we can live with.

 Read our full Lenovo Tab P11 Pro review

-It's a remarkably good product considering how much you're spending on the Samsung Galaxy Tab S6 Lite.
+It's a remarkably good product considering how much (or should we say little) you're spending on the Samsung Galaxy Tab S6 Lite.
+We were particularly impressed with the robust build and the inclusion of a stylus.
 It isn't particularly smaller than the Galaxy Tab S6 - and ironically, it's actually heavier too - but if you don't want to spend top-dollar you may love this.

 Read our full Samsung Galaxy Tab S6 Lite review